vedants22beec-collab/ColdVault/README.md

-ColdVault is a secure, hardware-integrated cold wallet that pairs an Arduino device with a web interface.
+ColdVault is a secure, hardware-integrated cold wallet.
 It provides air-gapped key management and transaction signing for Ethereum (EVM) and Bitcoin (testnet) workflows.
 The system includes a backend powered by Python scripts and FastAPI, with a modern frontend using Vite and React.

 **Warning:** ColdVault is experimental.
 Never use real funds unless you fully understand the risks.
 Always test on Sepolia (Ethereum) and Bitcoin testnets first.